Admission Application Requirements

 Current high school students may submit an interim high school transcript.
 Students who have a GED must submit an official GED transcript and a copy of their GED diploma.

-- Students with 30 or more college-level semester credits are not required to submit high school transcripts.
+- Students with 30 or more college-level semester credits taken after high school graduation are not required to submit high school transcripts.

 - If a student has previously studied in Japan (language school, credit program, etc.), even under a tourist visa, an official academic transcript, attendance record and letter of activity completion will be required for the student visa application regardless of whether it is required for the admissions application or not.